FraPagano/Monza-Circuit-Mobile-Robot-Simulator-/README.md

 Some important global object were instantiated here such as:

- 1. A `geometry_msgs::Twist my_vel` message used for setting both the robot's linear and angular default velocities;
+ 1. A `geometry_msgs::Twist my_vel` This object is a Twist type of the class `geometry_msgs` and in particualr is a message used for setting both the robot's linear and angular default velocities;
- 2. The custom service message `second_assignment::KeyboardInput my_input` on purpose designed for the user keyboard's inputs;
+ 2. `second_assignment::KeyboardInput my_input`.
+This is the custom service message on purpose designed for the user keyboard inputs;
  3. A `ros::ServiceClient` for the velocity changes, handled by the UI node;
  4. Another `ros::ServiceClient` for the restart request, handled by the UI node too.

 The controlling node is the one that set both the robot's linear and angular velocities and elaborates data from laser sensors.
 Here, a turn decison method was implemented but also a Server that collects the Client (in the UI node) requests.
 The functions that I created are:

  - `bool interpreter(second_assignment::KeyboardInput::Request &req,
-   second_assignment::KeyboardInput::Response &res)`:  This is the server function that reads the requests from clients and changes the global variable `my_input.response.multiplier` that multiplies the default velocities so that it makes the robot's velocity increase/decrease.
+   second_assignment::KeyboardInput::Response &res)`:  This is the server function that reads the requests from clients and changes the global variable `my_input.response.multiplier` (that is the response field of the custom service message) that multiplies the default velocities so that it makes the robot velocity increase/decrease.
 In particular,
 		1. The keyborad key 'a' is used for increasing the multiplier and therefore also the robot velocity.
 		2. The keyborad key 's' is used for decreasing the multiplier and therefore also the robot velocity.
 		3. The keyborad key 'q' is used for terminating the processes.